 This format is compatible with most businesses and is more of a visual ad style in that it contains texts, videos, or images.
 Despite being one of the most common, it does play a huge role in reinforcing a brand’s messaging and story.
 Stats show that 70% of the time, site visitors targeted via display ads convert to the website advertised.
 Marketers pair up display ads with video ads to further increase brand awareness.

-Native advertising is otherwise referred to as sponsored posts, it is intentional and focused on relevance.
-It is the least obtrusive of all the formats since users are only seeing the ads that they can connect with.
+Native advertising is otherwise referred to as sponsored posts.
+It is intentional and focused on relevance.
+It is the least obtrusive of all the formats since users only see the ads they can connect with.
 There are five common types of native advertising: search ads, promoted listings, recommendations, and in-feed.

 Social Media Ads

 The Digital 2020 July Global Snapshot reports that 4.57 billion people use the internet, and about 3.96 billion of them are active in various social media platforms.
 Social media is embedded in society, in every industry, and is the home of most digital advertising formats.
 It is the most effective way to reach the audience far and wide and engage prospects and consumers regardless of the social circle.
 Some of the most popular platforms are Facebook, Instagram, Twitter, YouTube, Snapchat, TikTok, and others.